CaylinZhao/ToxiSpecies/README.md

 ## Data

-The benchmark data are organized under `Data/3.Task split/`.
-The task-level benchmark statistics are summarized in Table S1 of the manuscript.
+This GitHub upload includes the two raw data tables used to build the benchmark:

+- `Concentration data.csv`
+- `Dose data.csv`

+The task-split files under `Data/3.Task split/` are not included in this upload because they are too large.
+If you need the exact benchmark split used in the manuscript, please generate it locally from the raw data or use the original split preparation pipeline.

 Important note:

-- the repository expects the task split files to be present under `Data/3.Task split/`
+- the repository expects the task split files to be created or provided locally before running training and testing
 - most scripts read and write relative to the project root

 ## Quick Start